joonggonyim/P4-CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I got a histogram for a sliding window to identify which areas had concentrated pixels in the binary warped image that has been filtered to only show the lane lines.
+Then I identified the non-zero pixels centered at the peak of the histograms.
+By using these non-zero pixels, I fit a polynomial.
+The resulting image show the output:

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this with the function 'calculateCurvature_meter()' in my notebook.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.